A Phase II, Multicenter Study of the EZH2 Inhibitor Tazemetostat in Adult Subjects With INI1-Negative Tumors or Relapsed/Refractory Synovial Sarcoma

 - Have a negative beta-human chorionic gonadotropin (β-hCG) pregnancy test at time of screening and within 14 days prior to planned first dose of tazemetostat (urine or serum test is acceptable however, positive urine tests must be confirmed with serum testing), and

-- Agree to use effective contraception, from start of screening until 30 days following the last dose of tazemetostat and have a male partner who uses a condom, or
+- Agree to use effective contraception, as defined in Section 8.6.1, from a minimum of 7 days prior to first dose until 6 months following the last dose of tazemetostat and have a male partner who uses a condom, or

-- Practice true abstinence (when this is in line with the preferred and usual lifestyle of the subject,), or Have a male partner who is vasectomized
+- Practice true abstinence (when this is in line with the preferred and usual lifestyle of the subject, see Section 8.6.1), or Have a male partner who is vasectomized

 - .
 Male subjects with a female partner of childbearing potential must: